Hunting the Snargasher.

 Background to the Reid and Sigrist company

 One of the often-overlooked driving forces of early British aviation was Frederick "Fred" Sigrist.
 The self-taught mechanic was working at a garage in Southampton in 1910 when he was approached by a young Thomas "Tommy" Sopwith to help fit a new engine into a schooner that Sopwith had a part-share in.
 The relationship blossomed and Sigrist was soon helping Sopwith (who was leading a somewhat playboy lifestyle at the time) in his aviation endeavours.
 They set up a fledgling aviation business with Sigrist managing construction but money was tight, so Sopwith offered to pay Sigrist £50 for each aircraft the company built instead of a salary.
 That was worth something like £20,000 today (2022).
-At the time they envisioned only building two or three aircraft a year, but of course, World War One came along and the Sopwith aircraft company went from strength to strength, building thousands of Strutters, Pups, Camels, Snipes and Dolphins.
+At the time they envisioned only building two or three aircraft a year, but of course, World War One came along and the Sopwith aircraft company went from strength to strength, building hundreds of Strutters, Pups, Camels, Snipes and Dolphins.
 Sigrist offered to end the system of payments for each aircraft sold, but Tommy Sopwith insisted on sticking with the arrangement.
 Thus Sigrist ended up with a considerable personal fortune.
 When the war ended, the public mood turned against arms manufacturers who had profited from the conflict and in 1920 the British Government demanded a huge "excess war profits" tax from the Sopwith company.
 This forced the company into receivership, although it did manage to pay the tax bill in full and pay its creditors.
 Within a few months, the "old team" were back in business under the name of Hawker Engineering.
 Sigrist invested £5,000 of his money into the new company and became a director.
 The original idea had been to build motorcycles and sports cars but it was not long until the lure of aviation pulled them back into aircraft construction.
 Sigrist helped guide the company to the methods of construction that gained the company an increasing share of RAF orders in the 1930s; the "dumb-bell" spar (designed by Roland "Roy" Chaplin) and the tube construction perfected by Sydney Camm.

 In 1928, Sigrist went into partnership with Squadron Leader George Hancock Reid, an ex-Royal Naval Air Service (RNAS) and RAF pilot (and winner of the DFC) who had invented one of the first effective gyro-controlled turn and slip indicators.
 The Reid and Sigrist company went on to produce all sorts of aircraft instruments and flourished as aviation rebounded after the depression, moving into a new purpose-built factory in the New Maldon suburb of South West London in 1935.
 Reid and Sigrist's "Gyorizon" artificial horizon became a standard instrument on British aircraft in the late 1930s.
 The company also diversified into anodising (UK english spelling) aluminium parts for aircraft.